IDEAS Grant Competition

 Foreign Policy Goal Focus: Climate, Energy, and the Environment

-Project Summary: Through the IDEAS grant, Central State University will establish the ENGAGE (Engaging Students in a New Global Agricultural Environment) Project in the School of Agricultural Education and Food Science.
-The project will implement the university’s first semester-long study abroad program, which will build on an existing partnership with the Bahamas Agriculture and Marine Science Institute, and will be the first study abroad program at the institution to focus on climate, energy, and the environment.
-Additionally, this project will include professional development workshops for faculty, staff, and academic advisors on the process and procedures for engaging students in study abroad and developing new study abroad opportunities.
+Project Summary: Through its IDEAS grant, Central State University will establish the ENGAGE (Engaging Students in a New Global Agricultural Environment) Project in its School of Agricultural Education and Food Science.
+Building on an existing partnership with the Bahamas Agriculture and Marine Science Institute, the ENGAGE Project will implement the university’s first semester-long study abroad program and focus on topics related to climate, energy, and the environment.
+IDEAS grant funds will support the development of this study abroad program and an exploratory faculty trip to The Bahamas.
+Additionally, this project will fund professional development workshops for faculty, staff, and academic advisors on the process and procedures for engaging students in study abroad and developing new study abroad opportunities.

 College of Southern Nevada